statistik-aargau/propop/README.md

 - The FSO projections are only published in five-year intervals, the most recent ones being based on population records from 2023. `propop` enables you to run projections with more recent population records.
-- The FSO uses additional *ex-post* adjustments to ensure that all the sums involving different cantons add up, which leads to some differences between the projections from the FSO and `propop`.
 - This package was developed for use with *FSO parameters* (e.g., mortality rate, or emigration rate).
 Most parameters are only available for cantons and the whole of Switzerland.
 If you wish to run projections at smaller scales (e.g.,